Fertilizing Containers: Tips for Feeding Plants in Pots

 Apply a water-soluble (liquid) fertilizer to supplement the slow-release fertilizer.
 Water-soluble ones deliver nutrients directly to plant roots and are easy to apply.
 Dissolve them in water and pour the liquid into the container for a nutritional boost.
 Follow package directions for dilution rates and the amount of fertilizer to use on each container.

-Organic choices such as fish meal emulsion and liquid kelp work very well, too.
+Organic choices such as fish meal emulsion and liquid kelp also work very well.
 In fact, some plants, like ferns and lettuce, respond better to organic products than synthetic fertilizers.

 I like to use a liquid feed made from seaweed.
 I water all my vegetables with a dilute seaweed feed about once a month.
 Fruiting vegetables will need a tomato feed weekly (alternating with the seaweed feed once a month).
 Fertilize throughout the growing season from spring until late summer.

-Note: There are some container plants that really do not need to be fed as they grow.
+Note: Some container plants really do not need to be fed as they grow.
 Cut-and-come-again lettuces or other salad leaves don’t typically need a regular feed, as they are usually harvested before they use up their supply.
-Herbs shouldn’t need to be fed at all, particularly lavender, thyme, or rosemary; they do best in nutrient-poor, drier conditions.
+Herbs, particularly lavender, thyme, or rosemary, shouldn’t need to be fed at all; they do best in nutrient-poor, drier conditions.

 3. …if plants appear stressed or need a pick-me-up.